edulinq/python-utils/README.md

 Any files passed via `--config-file` will be loaded in the order they appear on the command line.
 Later files will override options from previous ones.

-Below is an example of a CLI specified configuration path:
+Below is an example of a CLI specified configuration paths:
 ```sh
 python3 -m edq.cli.config.list --config-file ./edq-config.json --config-file ~/.secrets/edq-config.json
 ```